OswaldoSDutra/test-automation-fundamentals/README.md

 ## Running
 ``` webdriver-manager update (updates selenium server) ```
 ``` webdriver-manager start (runs selenium server) ```

+Obs.: It is possible to drive the browser without Selenium server using the ``` directConnect: true ``` option in the config object.

 ``` protractor conf.js ```